KingLeotheCat/KingLeotheCat.github.io/_posts/2020-03-03-sinatra_application.markdown

 ---

 For my Sinatra application project I created a simple to do app that let's users create accounts and add tasks to their list.
 Once they are finished they can delete the task.
-Due to the time-restrictions I haven't added additional functionality like a due date or an alarm on that date - but I have the general skeleton if the app implemented.
+Due to the time-restrictions I haven't added additional functionality like a due date or an alarm on that date - but I have the general skeleton of the app implemented.

 I was instruction to create at least two models.
 I implemented a task model which belong to a user, and a user model which has many tasks.